-It is essential to compare the costs and savings before upgrading your roof.
+It is essential to compare the costs and savings before upgrading your roof, so you have a clear idea of how much a new roof costs.
 A new roof can be prohibitive, but there are ways to save on the price.
 Having professionals come out and look at your roof to give you an estimate and tell you what has to be done will increase or decrease the cost.
 You could also ask your friends and family members what company they use so you can get yourself a better deal.

 If, after the estimate, you would like to plan for an upgrade but aren’t sure if you want to go through with it, try putting some money away in an emergency fund.
 By keeping some of the old roofing materials on the roof that aren’t damaged, you will have a free resource if and when you need it.
 If done correctly, an upgrade to your roof could save you money by increasing the value of your home.